mtekk/Breadcrumb-NavXT/readme.txt

 6. A screenshot of the Settings Import/Export/Reset form under the Help menu

 == Changelog ==

+= 6.1.0 =
+Release date: June, 1st 2018

+*Behavior change: Links to generate support requests migrated to the WordPress.org forums.
+*New feature: Added support for Schema.org BreadcrumbList (microdata format) in the included widget.
+*New feature: Added new Root Page support for author archives.
+*New feature: Added REST API endpoint for posts, terms, and author archives.
+*Bug fix: Corrected label for the Schema.org BreadcrumbList (RDFa format) option in the included widget.
+*Bug fix: Fixed issue where a PHP warning would be thrown due to `get_term()` returning something other than an instance of `WP_Term`.

 = 6.0.4 =
 Release date: January, 26th 2018